 Behind the curtain, those who really know how to use a cash value life insurance policy for strategic personal banking understand that it is not simply a place to park your money.
 Rather, this strategy utilizes cash value life insurance as a conduit for your cash flow assets in a way that can create maximum financial leverage and exponential growth of your wealth in a safe and highly predictable way.

-The philosophy of money that underlies the conduit whole life insurance strategy and that of infinite banking in general, in our opinion, is that money needs to move and not stay stagnant.
+The philosophy of money that underlies the conduit whole life insurance strategy and that of infinite banking in general, is that money needs to move and not stay stagnant.
 This is referred to as the velocity of money.

-Contrary, to the commonly touted strategy of parking your money in a bank in or financial account in order to take advantage of compound interest, we contend that your money should be used presently for the most advantageous use in order to build wealth for you and your loved ones.
+Contrary, to the commonly touted strategy of parking your money in a bank in or financial account, such as the stock market, we contend that your money should be used presently for the most advantageous use in order to build wealth for you and your loved ones.

 Step 2: Locate Cash Flow Assets

 Step two of the conduit whole life insurance strategy is to locate an acceptable secondary investment asset in your area of interest/expertise and use your accrued cash value for this acquisition.